Questions about ClickHouse®

 Note

-queries are not supported when connecting to a cluster through the management console.
-To run such a query, use a different cluster connection method, e.g., through clickhouse-client.
+The SET queries are not supported when connecting to a cluster via the management console.
+To run such a query, use a different cluster connection method, e.g., via clickhouse-client.

 Make sure you have the latest client version installed.

-Why is the cluster slow even though the computing resources are not used fully?
+Why is my cluster slow even though the computing resources are not fully utilized?

 The maximum IOPS and bandwidth values increase by a fixed value when the storage size increases by a certain step.
 The step and increment values depend on the disk type: